 - Harvest.
 Do you have a good sense of timing?
 Do you know when to ask for the sale?
 Have your helped to facilitate the buying process?
 Do you know how to keep your clients returning and referring you to others?

 - Rebuild.
 How can you evaluate your business each year?
 Are your systems like CRM providing knowledge that leads to results for business improvement?
 Are your systems building real worth in the business?
 What do you need to do to be ready for the next season?

-Good farmers know their crop and know what it takes to get the maximum results.
+Good farmers know their crops and know what it takes to get the maximum results.
 Then, they put in the hard work to make it happen.

 The business drivers that lead to Success with Customer Relationship Management (CRM).

 Ideas, practices, and tools for making better decisions.

 Systems (CRM) for business development and as an appreciating asset.